Conservation and restoration of film: Duplication

 Transferring negatives to a more stable support such as polyester is the best way to preserve the longevity of the images.

 Conservation treatments

 Deteriorated film that requires conservation work should be conducted by a photograph conservator.
-There are several resources available to aid in finding a conservator for your needs, including the American Institute for Conservation of Historic and Artistic Works (AIC), the Northeast Document Conservation Center (NEDCC), and the Conservation Center for Art and Historic Artifacts (CCAHA).
+There are several resources available to aid in finding a conservator, including the American Institute for Conservation of Historic and Artistic Works (AIC), the Northeast Document Conservation Center (NEDCC), and the Conservation Center for Art and Historic Artifacts (CCAHA).

 Conservation treatments for nitrate

 It is not recommended to perform conservation treatments on nitrate.
 The best options are cold storage to prevent further deterioration (especially if the film is found to be in the lower levels of deterioration), digitize the nitrate film, or duplicate the nitrate film onto a more stable support like polyester.
 If the nitrate is found to be at the higher levels of deterioration, it is recommended that the original nitrate film be destroyed due to the health and safety hazards.